-Still, the law is there to protect you if you suffer from a depression disorder.
-With proper action, denied claims for valid depression disability can be overturned and won for Social Security, Veterans Benefits, and long term disability (LTD) insurance claims.
+Still, the law is there to protect you if you suffer from depression.
+With proper action, denied disability claims for valid depressive disorders can be overturned and won for Social Security, Veterans Benefits, and long term disability (LTD) insurance claims.

 We are attorney advocates for the disabled.
-With years of experience securing disability benefits for our clients, we offer you a free consultation with a lawyer to discuss your depression disability claim.
+With years of experience securing disability benefits for our clients, we offer you a free consultation with a lawyer to discuss your case.

-If Social Security has denied your depression disability claim, the law allows you to have your claim reconsidered or appealed.
+If Social Security has denied your disability claim for depression, the law allows you to have your claim reconsidered or appealed.
 As an attorney who is Board Certified in Social Security Disability law, I will help you throughout the entire process, all the way through a final appeal in federal court.

 To win Social Security Disability for depression, you need to prove one thing – that your depression is severe enough to stop you from working.

 To determine a person’s eligibility for benefits, the SSA adheres to their Listing of Impairments.
 The listing for depression disability is found under Mental Disorders, listing 12.04 – Affective Disorders.
 If your condition is severe enough to satisfy these requirements, you will be considered disabled.

 SSA will need medical evidence to support your exact limitations.
 This means they will want to see medical and psychiatric records from doctors, psychiatrists or psychologists, mental health clinics, and all other facilities where you have received treatment.